LOGQS/agentic_framework/tests/README.md

 ```

 Guidelines:
-1. One test, one concept
+1. One test, one concept - each test should verify a single behavior
-2. Arrange-Act-Assert structure
+2. Arrange-Act-Assert structure for clarity
-3. Descriptive names describing what is tested
+3. Descriptive names that describe what is tested (not how)
-4. Use fixtures for common setup
+4. Use fixtures for common setup to reduce duplication
-5. Test edge cases and error conditions
+5. Test edge cases, boundary conditions, and error paths
 6. Use `@pytest.mark.asyncio` for async tests
-7. Clean up resources (fixtures handle this automatically)
+7. Clean up resources properly (fixtures handle this automatically)
-8. Keep tests independent and idempotent
+8. Keep tests independent and idempotent - no shared state between tests
+9. Verify not just success but correct behavior (check return values, events, state changes)

 ## Troubleshooting